 For my money, all women are basically the same.
 The only ones I tend to remember are the truly dreadful ones.
 You know, the ones who bite you like some fucking Transylvanian freak or consider it’s witty to text that they don’t do anal on a first date.

-And sometimes I get confused between my ex-wife and my ex-any-number-of-women I’ve slept with because it all breaks down into that fucking dreadful caldron of white noise that is the catharsis of any relationship; and doubtless they think the same about me but that’s not really the issue right now.
+And sometimes I get confused between my ex-wife and my X-any-number-of-women I’ve slept with because it all breaks down into that dreadful cauldron of white noise that is the catharsis of any relationship; and doubtless they think the same about me, but that’s not really the issue right now.

-The issue right now is the dead woman lying next to me.
+The issue right now is the dead girl lying next to me.

-Just the bare facts would do for now, like who is she, how the fuck she got here and, of course, what is she doing being dead.
+Just the bare facts would do for now, like who is she, how the fuck did she get here and, of course, what is she doing being dead?